-With reference to the quality control of network data, it is of utmost importance to establish effective liaison procedures between the monitoring service and the appropriate maintenance and calibration service in order to facilitate rapid response to fault or failure reports from the monitoring system.
+With reference to the quality-control of network data, it is desirableof utmost importance to establish effective liaison procedures between the monitoring service and the appropriate maintenance and calibration service in order to facilitate rapid response to fault or failure reports from the monitoring system.

+The scheme outlined above is suitable for big countries.
 For small countries, the tasks of the regional centres could be taken over by the national centre.
-Developing countries could consider establishing joint maintenance arrangements with neighbouring countries.
+Developing countries could consider establishing joint maintenance arrangements with neighbouring countiescountries.
 A common international maintenance centre could be envisaged in order to keep maintenance costs reasonably low.
 However, such international cooperation would probably require the use of similar equipment.
-If the Meteorological Service is unable to expand its staff or facilities, contractor services could be used to perform many of the supporting functions.
+If the Meteorological Service is unable to expand its staff or facilities, contractor services could be used to perform many of the support supporting functions.
 Such support could, for example, be negotiated as a part of the system procurement.
-However, a maintenance contract should be extremely well prepared and the execution of the contract should be very carefully verified by the appropriate staff.
+However, a maintenance contract should be very carefully verified by the appropriate staff.

-Suggestions for quality-management techniques are given in Volume V, Chapter 1.
+Suggestions for quality-management techniques are given in Part IVVolume V, Chapter 1.